bbuthe-sga/EPA_fiscal/README.md

     - Assign each cell's  `cell_id`, `state_FIPS`, `county_FIPS`,
     `CBSA`, `CBSA_type`, `county_loc` attributes based on maximum area of overlap with census block features

+# Update:
+The initial analysis failed to account for bi-directionality of facilities when calculating lane miles.
+The original lane mile estiamtes were therefore updated to produce more reliable estimates.
+This, however, was not done by rerunning the entire process but by factoring the original lane mile estimates based on the typical proportion of facilities in each FUNCTIONAL CLASSIFICATION that allow bi-directional travel.
+For these facilities, the lane mileage needed to be increased by this proportion
+(i.e., `new lane miles = base line miles * (1 + share bi-drectional)`) for
+each facility type.
+The proportion of the facility miles expected to be bi-directional was based on national length-weighted averages for all facilities in a given functional class.

+Factors used to adjust lane mile estimates:
+0.087   FC1
+0.441   FC2
+0.757   FC3
+0.871   FC4
+0.986   FC5